 ExpressVPN is located in the British Virgin Islands, an exceptionally privacy-friendly country with legal protection for users’ online privacy.
 This country does not have any mandatory data retention laws, and the offshore jurisdiction means the provider is safely positioned away from the 14 Eyes Alliance.

 ExpressVPN is fully capable of keeping you secure from any leaks.
 It also protects you from WebRTC leaks which is a common problem among web browsers, including Chrome.

-It is available for $6.67/mo (Save 49% and get 3 extra months FREE with 12-month plan) and comes with a 30-day money-back guarantee, so you can try it risk-free.
+It is available for $6.67/mo (Get 49% Off + 3 Months FREE this Black Friday/Cyber Monday) and comes with a 30-day money-back guarantee, so you can try it risk-free.
 It is also offering an amazing 3-month free subscription on its 12 monthly plan.

 Check out our ExpressVPN review for more information on this provider.